 A decision was rendered on September 13, 2010, a Motion for Reconsideration was filed by EGRHI while plaintiff filed a Motion for Partial Reconsideration.
 Both Motions were denied.
 EGRHI filed a notice of appeal.
+The case was settled in June 2016

 Toll Regulatory Board v.
-PNB, et al.
+PNB. et al.